ktivadar/ktivadar/README.md

 ### Hi there, I'm Tivi 👋
-- 🔭 I’m currently working on my startup business and writing my final thesis about it.
 - 🌱 I’m currently learning modern IT engineering solutions / databases / top leading web technologies / DevOps.
 - :eyes: Interested in the latest Web 3.0 internet technologies; such as blockchain.
 I'm also an enthusiastic in the fields of machine learning and artificial intelligence..